Alla Rakha: Career

+Alla Rakha also was a devoted music teacher.
+He founded 'Alla Rakha Institute of Music' in Mumbai in 1985.

 Global influence

 Alla Rakha popularised the art of tabla, playing across the globe, elevating the status and respect of this instrument.
 "Abbaji" (as he was affectionately known by his disciples) also bridged the gap between Carnatic music and Hindustani music by playing with both renowned Carnatic musicians and other Hindustani stalwarts.
 Ravi Shankar and Alla Rakha duo represented India at several international music festivals.

 Leading American percussionists in rock n' roll, such as the Grateful Dead's Mickey Hart, admired him and studied his technique, benefiting greatly even from single meetings.
 Hart, a published authority on percussion in world music, said: "Allah Rakha is the Einstein, the Picasso; he is the highest form of rhythmic development on this planet."
 Rakha also collaborated with jazz drummer Buddy Rich on their 1968 album Rich à la Rakha.

 Alla Rakha's partnership with Ravi Shankar began in the early 1950s.
 He was part of the ensemble accompanying Ravi Shankar during George Harrison's Concert for Bangladesh shows, held in New York City in August 1971.
 The success of the live album and concert film from this event presented Indian classical music to a wide audience in the West.
 He also collaborated and shared the stage with many leading figures in Indian music like sitar player Vilayat Khan and sarod player Ali Akbar Khan.

+He was also featured in a Google doodle on 29 April 2014, on the occasion of his 95th birthday.